Swami Keshwanand: Propagation of Hindi

 Swami Keshwanand felt that the knowledge of the Hindi language is a must to keep the country united and to educate the public about nationality.
-Swami's own mother-tongue was of course Bagri(Rajasthani) but he somehow felt that forcing people from other parts of India to learn that language would aid national unity.
+Swami's own mother-tongue was of course Hindi, and he somehow felt that forcing people from other parts of India to learn that language would aid national unity.
 He started his programme of spreading Hindi by founding, in 1920, a Hindi forum, the 'Nagari Pracharini Sabha', at Abohar in the Ferozepur district of Punjab.
 This forum was later renamed "Sahitya Sadan, Abohar".
 In 1933, he started a press named "Deepak" at Abohar, which published material in Hindi language that was distributed either free or at a very nominal price.
 He organised the 30th All India Hindi Sahitya Sammelan at Sahitya Sadan, Abohar, in 1941.
 Swami Keshwanand was a longtime member of the Hindi Sahitya Sammelan, Allahabad.
 He either himself wrote, or arranged for the translation into Hindi, of around 100 books.
 At immense effort over the course of eleven years, he arranged for the publication of the Hindi edition of the book "History of Sikhs" in 1954.
-In 1942, he was honoured with the "Sahitya Vachaspati".
+In 1942, he was honoured with the "Sahitya Vachaspati" for his pains in propagating his own mother-tongue to other people.

 Social reformer

 Swami Keshwanand's deep understanding of the rural society of the desert region can be gleaned from his book "Maru Bhumi Seva Karya".
 In this book, he has explained the peculiarities of the Desert region, identified the problems and suggested solutions.
 It was Swami Keshwanand's lifelong endeavour to eradicate social evils like untouchability, illiteracy, child marriage, indebtedness, poverty, backwardness, alcohol abuse, moral dissipation, etc.

 Swami Keshwanand, born in a Jat Hindu family of Dhaka clan, and a renunciate belonging to the Udasi sect which was propagated by Srichandji, son of guru Nanakdevji, the founder of the Sikh faith, was a unique example of communal harmony.
 He organised celebrations in honour of Sikh, Bishnoi, Namdhari and Jain gurus.
 During the partition of India in 1947, he got wounded Muslims admitted to hospitals and arranged food and shelter for them.

 Swami Keshwanand started a girls' school called (Gramothan Vidyapeath) in Sangriya in August 1917.
 Because of his efforts, many others in Sangriya have prioritised education.

-Swami Keshwanand was presented the “Abhinandan Granth” by the then chief minister of Rajasthan on 9 March 1958.
+Swami Keshwanand was presented the "Abhinandan Granth" by the then chief minister of Rajasthan on 9 March 1958.
 He was a member of the Rajya Sabha for two consecutive terms, 1952–58 and 1958–64.
 He died on 13 September 1972 in Delhi.
 The department of Posts, Government of India, issued a commemorative postage stamp in his honour on 15 August 1999.
-In 2009, Swami Keshwanand Rajasthan Agricultural University was named after him.
+In 2009, Swami Keshwanand Rajasthan Agricultural University and Swami Keshvanand Institute of Technology Management & Gramothan jaipur were named after him.